inside.ewu.edu

 Pre-requisites: BASW Major.

-This is a practice-oriented course that seeks to empower social workers to engage in the policy arena.
-It will demonstrate how social workers can impact policy development, implementation, and analysis in partnership with their clients and other human services advocates.
-The course will include an overview of civics with students learning policy research and analysis skills and strategies to advocate for fair and just policy change within the human services delivery system.
+A practice-oriented course that seeks to empower social workers to engage in the policy arena.
+It demonstrates how social workers can impact policy development, implementation, and analysis in partnership with their clients and other human services advocates.
+The course includes an overview of civics with students learning policy research and analysis skills and strategies to advocate for fair and just policy change within the human services delivery system.

 SOWK 468.
 SOCIAL WORK RESEARCH.
 4 Credits.